Answer-Layer / Support-Workflow Test

 Cost watch

-Advanced models can use more than one message credit per response; live chat/human takeover starts on Business in the reviewed pricing.
+Advanced models can use more than one message credit per response; live chat/human takeover starts on Business in the current pricing page.

 Lyro and Flows usage are separate from human-agent billable conversations, so the calculator matters.